 REVOCATION OF SETTLEMENT INSTRUCTIONS

-A Participant or Client may not revoke settlement instructions within 30 (thirty) minutes before a scheduled settlement time in the instances where such transactions have an unconditional commit status.
+A Participant or Client may not revoke settlement instructions within the time period stipulated by depository directive where such transactions have an irrevocable commit status.

 Any Client may instruct its Participant to revoke settlement instructions, if the Client has been instructed by the relevant exchange, where the exchange is investigating any form of irregularities against the Client or its counterpart, in terms of the Act, exchange rules or depository directive.